Take some time from your busy schedule for a good home-cooked meal with Chicken Broccoli Alfredo Stuffed Shells For Two with homemade Alfredo sauce.

 - Bring a large pot of salted water to a boil.
 Cook the shells according to package directions, about 14-15 minutes.
 During the last 2 minutes of cooking, add the broccoli.
 Drain and let cool.

 - While the pasta is cooking, in a large skillet over medium heat, heat the oil.
-Add the chicken and onion and cook for 3 minutes.
-Flip and cook for another 3-4 minutes or until the chicken is fully cooked.
-Add the garlic and cook 30 seconds.
-Remove from the heat.
+Add the chicken and cook for 3 minutes.
+Flip and cook for another 3-4 minutes or until the chicken reaches an internal temperature of 165F.
+Transfer to a plate and keep warm.

-- While the chicken is cooking, make the sauce: In a large saucepan, melt the butter.
-Slowly whisk in the cream then whisk in the cheese.
+- Slowly whisk in the cream then whisk in the cheese.
 Bring to a boil.
 Cook for 3-5 minutes or until thickened.
 Taste and adjust.
 If it's not salty enough, add a little more cheese.

 - Spread 1/4 cup Alfredo sauce on the bottom of the casserole dish.
 Stuff each shell with some of the ricotta mixture and place snug inside the dish.
 Top with remaining sauce and mozzarella cheese.
 Cover with foil and bake for 20 minutes.
 Remove the foil and bake for another 5 minutes or until the cheese is melted on top.